LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 Your Insulin Sensitivities refer to the drop in glucose expected from one unit of insulin over the full duration of the insulin action time.

 * At least one insulin sensitivity must be entered
-* A daily schedule with varying insulin sensitivities at different times of day can be entered using the &plus; sign
+    * Use the &plus; sign, picker wheels and then tap "Add"
+    * The method was described in the [Correction Range](#correction-range) section
+* Loop supports 1 to 48 insulin sensitivities per day

 [Guardrails for Insulin Sensitivities](#guardrails-for-insulin-sensitivities)